 As of March 2013, the Environmental Protection Agency (USEPA) requires the usage of the Motor Vehicle Emissions Simulator (MOVES)2 for estimating emissions from on-road mobile sources.
-The latest version of MOVES is MOVES3, released in November 2020.
-There is no standalone user guide for MOVES3, however USEPA has developed policy and technical guidance documents which include detailed instructions for users.^{3,4} MOVES also includes the capability of modeling off-road mobile sources with the integration of NONROAD2008.
+The latest version of MOVES is MOVES4, released in August 2023.
+There is no standalone user guide for MOVES4, however USEPA has developed policy and technical guidance documents which include detailed instructions for users.^{3,4} MOVES also includes the capability of modeling off-road mobile sources with the integration of NONROAD2008.
 USEPA recommends use of the integrated model (MOVES-Nonroad), rather than the standalone NONROAD2008, due to updates to nonroad activity and fuel supply data.
 Analysts can utilize nonroad data integrated into AEDT for modeling ground support equipment (GSE) emissions.
 For cases where construction activity needs to be modeled, the analyst can use the nonroad model within MOVES to generate emissions rates.3

-The analyst is required to generate emissions inventories and/or AERMOD input files for onroad or off-road mobile sources (e.g., construction equipment) independently of AEDT when conducting airport analyses.
+The analyst is required to generate emissions inventories and/or AERMOD input files for on-road or off-road mobile sources (e.g., construction equipment) independently of AEDT when conducting airport analyses.
 AEDT includes the capability of creating roadway, parking facilities construction zones using the AEDT graphical user interface (GUI) and exporting "Links" for use as input with the MOVES model.
-AEDT reads MOVES/NONROAD generated annual emissions inventory data in a pre-defined format and helps the analyst generate an emissions inventory report.
+AEDT reads MOVES-Nonroad generated annual emissions inventory data in a pre-defined format and helps the analyst generate an emissions inventory report.
 For dispersion modeling it is enough for the analyst to generate the control (CO) and source (SO) pathway information needed for AERMOD; AEDT parses the control and source path information, identifies the pollutant in CO pathway and merges the source pathway information to the AEDT generated AERMOD file for all aircraft and airport operations.
-This document discusses the methodology for preparing an emissions inventory generated by MOVES or NONROAD output to be merged to an AEDT emission inventory and how to prepare MOVES and NONROAD output data for AERMOD when conducting dispersion
+This document discusses the methodology for preparing an emissions inventory generated by MOVES output (onroad and nonroad) to be merged to an AEDT emission inventory and how to prepare MOVES output data for AERMOD when conducting dispersion analysis.
+Please refer to